krasoffski/lsgbc/README.md

 ## Usage

 For example, you would like to know current price with coupon for `Jetbeam` and `Eagle Eye` flashlights with price less than `20 ye`.
-To sort out name/categories you can specify begging of names, categories like `-n jet`, this is equivalent of `-n "Jet*"`.
+To sort out names you can specify begging of name like `-n jet`, this is equivalent of `-n "Jet*"`.

 > __Note:__ by default rows are sorted by ascending the `PRICE`.